 There are many examples of the randomized, polymorphic strategy.
-An important subclass of these are the so-called look-like-nothing systems that encrypt a stream without any plaintext header or framing information, so that it appears to be a uniformly random byte sequence.
-A pioneering design was the obfuscated-openssh of Bruce Leidl [119], which aimed to hide the plaintext packet metadata in the SSH protocol. obfuscated-openssh worked, in essence, by first sending a cryptographic key, then sending ciphertext encrypted with that key.
-The encryption of the obfuscation layer was an additional, independent layer on top of SSH's usual encryption.
-A censor could, in principle, purely passively detect and deobfuscate the protocol just by recovering the key and using it to decrypt the rest-a situation partially mitigated by the use of an expensive key derivation function based on iterated hashing, obfuscated-openssh could optionally incorporate a pre-shared password into the key derivation function, which would prevent easy identification.
-Dust [194], a design by Brandon Wiley, similarly randomized bytes (at least in its v1 version-later versions permitted fitting to distributions other than uniform).
-It was not susceptible to passive deobfuscation, relying on an out-of-band key exchange before each session.
+An important subclass of these comprises the so-called look-like-nothing systems that encrypt a stream without any plaintext header or framing information, so that it appears to be a uniformly random byte sequence.
+A pioneering design was the obfuscated-openssh of Bruce Leidl [121], which aimed to hide the plaintext packet metadata in the SSH protocol. obfuscated-openssh worked, in essence, by first sending an encryption key, and then sending ciphertext encrypted with that key.
+The encryption of the obfuscation layer was an additional layer, independent of SSH's ordinary encryption.
+A censor could, in principle, passively detect and deobfuscate the protocol by recovering the key and using it to decrypt the rest of the stream. obfuscatedopenssh could optionally incorporate a pre-shared password into the key derivation function, which would protect against this attack.
+Dust [195], similarly randomized bytes (at least in its v1 version-later versions permitted fitting to distributions other than uniform).
+It was not susceptible to passive deobfuscation because it required an out-of-band key exchange to happen before each session.
 Shadowsocks [170] is a lightweight encryption layer atop a simple proxy protocol.

-There is a line of successive look-like-nothing protocols-known by the names obfs2, obfs3, ScrambleSuit, and obfs4-whose history is interesting, because it illustrates mutual advances by censors and circumventors over several years. obfs2 [110], which debuted in 2012 in response to blocking in Iran [41], uses very simple obfuscation inspired by obfuscated-openssh: it is essentially equivalent to sending an encryption key, followed by the rest of the stream encrypted by that key. obfs2 is detectable, with no false negatives and negligible false positives, by even a passive censor who knows how it works; and it is vulnerable to active probing attacks, where the censor speculatively connects to the proxy to see what protocol it uses.
-However, it was sufficient against the keyword- or pattern-based censors of its era. obfs3 [111]-first available in 2013 but not really released to users until 2014 [153]-was designed to fix the passive detectability of its predecessor. obfs3 employs a Diffie-Hellman key exchange that prevents easy passive detection, but it can still be subverted by an active man in the middle, and remains vulnerable to active probing.
-(The Great Firewall of China had begun active-probing for obfs2 by January 2013, and for obfs3 by February 2015, or possibly as early as July 2013 [58 §5.4].)
-ScrambleSuit [199], first available to users in 2014 [27], arose in response to the active-probing of obfs3.
-Its improvements were the use of an out-of-band secret to authenticate clients, and traffic shaping techniques to perturb the underlying stream's statistical properties.
-When a client connects to a ScrambleSuit proxy, it must demonstrate knowledge of the out-of-band secret, or else the server will not respond, preventing active probing.
-(Active probing resistance really has more to do with blocking by address than with blocking by content, but it is only because the randomized transports sufficiently frustrated content-based detection that active probing became relevant.) obfs4 [206], first available in 2014, is an incremental advancement on ScrambleSuit that uses more efficient cryptography, and additionally authenticates the key exchange to prevent active man-in-the-middle attacks.
+There is a line of successive look-like-nothing protocols-obfs2, obfs3, ScrambleSuit, and obfs4-which I like because they illustrate the mutual advances of censors and circumventors over several years. obfs2 [112], which debuted in 2012 in response to blocking in Iran [43], uses very simple obfuscation inspired by obfuscated-openssh: it is essentially equivalent to sending an encryption key, then the rest of the stream encrypted with that key. obfs2 is detectable, with no false negatives and negligible false positives, by even a passive censor who knows how it works; and it is vulnerable to active probing attacks, where the censor speculatively connects to servers to see what protocols they use.
+However, it sufficed against the keywordand pattern-based censors of its era. obfs3 [113]-first available in 2013 but not really released to users until 2014 [153]-was designed to fix the passive detectability of its predecessor. obfs3 employs a Diffie-Hellman key exchange that prevents easy passive detection, but it can still be subverted by an active man in the middle, and remains vulnerable to active probing.
+(The Great Firewall of China had begun active-probing for obfs2 by January 2013, and for obfs3 by August 2013-see Table 4.2.)
+ScrambleSuit [200], first available to users in 2014 [28], arose in response to the active-probing of obfs3.
+Its innovations were the use of an out-ofband secret to authenticate clients, and traffic shaping techniques to perturb the underlying stream's statistical properties.
+When a client connects to a ScrambleSuit proxy, it must demonstrate knowledge of the out-of-band secret before the proxy will respond, which prevents active probing. obfs4 [207], first available in 2014 [155], is an incremental advancement on ScrambleSuit that uses more efficient cryptography, and additionally authenticates the key exchange to prevent active man-in-the-middle attacks.

 There is an advantage in designing polymorphic protocols, as opposed to steganographic ones, which is that every proxy can potentially have its own characteristics.
-ScrambleSuit and obfs4, in addition to randomizing packet contents, also shape packet lengths and timing to fit random distributions.
-Crucially, the chosen distributions are consistent within each server, not generated afresh for each connection.
-That means that even if a censor is able to build a profile for a particular server, it is not necessarily useful for detecting other server instances.
+ScrambleSuit and obfs4, in addition to randomizing packet contents, also shape packet sizes and timing to fit random distributions.
+Crucially, the chosen distributions are consistent within each proxy, but vary across proxies.
+That means that even if a censor is able to build a profile for a particular proxy, it is not necessarily useful for detecting other instances.